The Best Date Squares (Kirstie’s Mom’s Famous Recipe)

 Do date squares freeze well?

 Exceptionally well.
-Freeze cut or uncut.
+Freeze them cut or uncut.

 Why This Recipe Matters